Masters in Research and Innovation in Higher Education (MARIHE) Scholarships 2020/2021 for International Students – Erasmus Mundus

 Value of Scholarship: Fully-funded.
 The Erasmus Mundus scholarship covers tuition fees and allows to cover all expenses that non-EU students normally face during their studies.

-How to Apply: MARIHE only accepts electronic applications submitted through our MARIHE application Database.
+How to Apply: MARIHE only accepts electronic applications submitted through the MARIHE application Database.

 It is important to go through the Application requirements and before applying.